mrkazawa/lab-dos-simulation/README.md

 ### 3. Run the Flood Script

-In a new terminal, run the flood service to generate load on the server.
-For example:
+In a new terminal, run the flood service to generate DoS attacks on the servers.

+**Quick Commands:**

 - **TCP Flood (CPU-bound):**
   ```